Snowshoe Lava Field: Geology

 The SLF is the second largest Holocene volcanic feature on the Big Raven Plateau, succeeded only by the Desolation Lava Field.
 It is also the second largest of three Holocene lava fields in the Mount Edziza volcanic complex; the smaller Mess Lake Lava Field covers about 18 km2.
-The lava flows and volcanic cones comprising the SLF consist mainly of alkali basalt and hawaiite of the Big Raven Formation, the youngest geological formation of the Mount Edziza volcanic complex.
-Nearly all of the surficial details of the SLF are obscured by pyroclastic fall of the Sheep Track Member; this is the only named geological member of the Big Raven Formation.
+The SLF lava flows and volcanic cones consist mainly of alkali basalt and hawaiite of the Big Raven Formation; this is the youngest geological formation of the Mount Edziza volcanic complex.
+Nearly all of the surficial details of the SLF are obscured by pyroclastic fall of the Sheep Track Member, the only named geological member of the Big Raven Formation.
 The pyroclastic fall consists of granular trachyte pumice that was deposited by a small, but violent VEI-3 eruption from the southwestern flank of Ice Peak around 950 CE.

-Individual eruptive centres of the SLF have been given numeronyms ranging from SLF-1 to SLF-12; greater numbers indicate a younger age.
+Individual eruptive centres of the SLF have been given names ranging from SLF-1 to SLF-12; greater numbers indicate a younger age.
 SLF-1, SLF-2 and SLF-3 are alkali basaltic and formed subglacially when outlet glaciers of Mount Edziza's ice cap extended to lower elevations during the climax of a glacial advance.
 SLF-4, SLF-5, SLF-6, SLF-7 and SLF-8 are volcanic cones formed when eruptions were at first subaqueous and then transitioned subaerially.
 They consist of alkali basalt and minor hawaiite which are in the form of subaqueous and subaerial ejecta.
 SLF-9, SLF-10, SLF-11 and SLF-12 are completely subaerial in origin and consist mainly of hawaiite.
 They are in the form of pyroclastic cones with the exception of the youngest eruptive centre, SLF-12.